Last Updated: April 22, 2015

 the screenings, people delay screening and colon cancer is often

 far along by the time it's diagnosed.
-Unlike many diseases that
+Another factor in delayed

 "We make the mistake of bypassing the detection screenings in

 the elderly," Dr. Samuel Whiting, of the Seattle Cancer Care

 Alliance and the University of Washington Medical Center, explains.